Gluing and lifting exact model structures for the recollement of exact categories

-\centerline { \bf Abstract} \leftskip10truemm \rightskip10truemm In this paper, we first provide an explicit procedure to glue complete hereditary cotorsion pairs along the recollement $(\mathcal{A},\mathcal{C},\mathcal{B})$ of abelian categories with enough projective and injective objects.
-As a consequence, we investigate how to establish recollements of triangulated categories from recollements of abelian categories by using the theory of exact model structures.
-Finally, we give applications to contraderived categories, projective stable derived categories and stable categories of Gorenstein injective modules over an upper triangular matrix ring. \leftskip10truemm \rightskip10truemm \\[2mm] {\bf Keywords:} Cotorsion pair; exact model structure; recollement.\\ {\bf 2020 Mathematics Subject Classification:} 18G10, 18G25, 16D90.
+\centerline { \bf Abstract} \leftskip10truemm \rightskip10truemm In this paper, we first provide an explicit procedure to glue together hereditary exact model structures for the recollement of exact categories.
+To that end, we use the notion of cotorsion pairs and we investigate the gluing of complete hereditary cotorsion pairs along the recollement of exact categories.
+Moreover, we study liftings of recollements of hereditary exact model structures to recollements of their associated homotopy categories.
+This leads to a new method to produce recollements of triangulated categories.
+Applications are given to contraderived categories, projective stable derived categories and stable categories of Gorenstein injective modules over an upper triangular matrix ring. \leftskip10truemm \rightskip10truemm \\[2mm] {\bf Keywords:} recollement; exact model structure; cotorsion pair; homotopy category.\\ {\bf 2020 Mathematics Subject Classification:} 18G10, 18G25, 16D90.

 \leftskip0truemm \rightskip0truemm